UJAMAA FOUNDATION

 Picture

 The Ujamaa Foundation was established in March 2010.
 It is an Australian Registered Charity (ABN 21 188 212 448) and functions as the fundraising and governance body for the work done on the ground in Tanzania.
 Primarily supporting Ujamaa Children's Home, the Australian Trustees are responsible for overseeing the operations of the organisation in Tanzania and the distribution of funds.
-They work in conjunction with the Tanzanian Trust to maintain the high quality of care and ensure that all protocols are adhered to.
+They work in conjunction with the Tanzanian INGO to maintain the high quality of care and ensure that all protocols are adhered to.
 The Ujamaa Foundation is the key fundraising entity for Ujamaa Children's Home to support the growth and development of the organisation.
 We also support a selection of other community and education programs in Tanzania.

 The Ujamaa Foundation has DGR (Deductible Gift Recipient) status, so all donations from Australian Residents of $2 or more are fully tax deductible.
 The Ujamaa Foundation is responsible for the sponsorship program at Ujamaa Children's Ho

+me, as well as fund raising for the general running of the home, education and other community projects.
 We don't want to waste your money on high administrative costs, so we donate our time and expertise so we can guarantee that over 90% of funds donated go directly to support our projects in Tanzania.

 Trustees: